10 – Eat Y’self Fitter

-Coming out of the late 70’s post-punk movement, their music was characterised by their use of repetition and Smith’s misanthropic lyrics delivered in his often out of tune singing style.
-They were never a very commercially successful act and throughout their career they maintained a strong cult following.
+Coming out of the late 70’s post-punk movement, their music was characterized by their use of repetition and Smith’s misanthropic lyrics delivered in his often out-of-tune singing style.
+They were never a very commercially successful act and throughout their career, they maintained a strong cult following.

-The Fall were always influenced by uneasy listening 60’s groups such as Captain Beefheart.
+The Fall was always influenced by uneasy listening 60’s groups such as Captain Beefheart.
 In 1983 they released Perverted by Language, the first to feature Smith’s then-new wife Brix on guitar.
-This became known as the “Brix era” and was the bands most commercially successful period where they arguably produced their most accessible material.
+This became known as the “Brix era” and was the band’s most commercially successful period where they arguably produced their most accessible material.
 “Eat Y’self Fitter” however is an exception during this time, with the Beefheart influence being very prominent.
 It tells a tale of isolation with Smith accounting how he “Became a recluse and bought a computer, set it up in the home”.
-In many ways you could say The Fall predicted the future with this song, given how the digital age has made western society generally less sociable.
+In many ways, you could say The Fall predicted the future with this song, given how the digital age has made Western society generally less sociable.

 This cover of Sister Sledge’s hit from 1979 from 1995’s double compilation album The Twenty-Seven Points shows how The Fall’s repetitive style can be applied to disco as it works rather well.
 People such as James Murphy and Daft Punk were definitely listening.

-By 1987, a decade into their career, The Fall were regarded as the elder statesman of the Manchester music scene.
-New Order were making very commercial sounding music at that point and a year later The Smiths would split up, leading the way for the Madchester scene with the Stone Roses and The Happy Mondays.
-Smith however, never one to care for musical fads, was not concerned by this and that year wrote this track which saw them continue to evolve.
-Released solely as a single in 1987, it makes use of electronic sounds and weirdly for The Fall has what could be considered a sing along chorus.
+By 1987, a decade into their career, The Fall was regarded as the elder statesman of the Manchester music scene.
+New Order was making very commercial-sounding music at that point and a year later The Smiths would split up, leading the way for the Madchester scene with the Stone Roses and The Happy Mondays.
+Smith, however, never one to care for musical fads, was not concerned by this and that year wrote this track which saw them continue to evolve.
+Released solely as a single in 1987, it makes use of electronic sounds, and weirdly The Fall has what could be considered a sing-along chorus.

 Smith was an avid football fan and supporter of Manchester City, even famously reading the results once on Final Score.
 With this track from Perverted by Language he was talking about the beautiful game and how it was becoming ruined by gentrification, something that is more relevant now than ever.
 The song’s lyrics also address hooliganism and the antics of players.

-Taken from their debut album 1979’s Live at the Witch Trials, this is a track that see’s The Fall at their most punk-sounding point.
+Taken from their debut album 1979’s Live at the Witch Trials, this is a track that captures The Fall at their most punk-sounding point.
 Compared to much of the later material, it sounds very raw and under-produced which is not a bad thing by any means.
-Also, the song writing here is much more to the point, lacking the surreal aspects and ironic wordplay that would be prevalent throughout the bands career.
+Also, the songwriting here is much more to the point, lacking the surreal aspects and ironic wordplay that would be prevalent throughout the band’s career.
 It is just literally about working on an industrial estate, something that you could quite easily hear from a standard three-chord punk band.

 At number 1 is this solo single from 1980 which is arguably the ultimate Fall tune, dealing lyrically with anxiety and musically. sounding anxious.
-Featuring another brilliant bassline as well as a very jingly sounding guitar riff, this is topped of with Smiths nonsensical lyrics that show his self loathing and disdain for social conventions within the music scene.
+Featuring another brilliant bassline as well as a very jingly sounding guitar riff, this is topped off with Smiths’ nonsensical lyrics that show his self-loathing and disdain for social conventions within the music scene.